List of Kuroko's Basketball characters: Kaijō High

 A tall and muscular third-year Center, Kobori can hold his own defensively against most centers and can score in the low post.
 He is rather calm and prefers to stay out of the spotlight and out of trouble.
 He is focused and passionate.

 Shūtoku High

 Shūtoku High is one of the "Three Kings" of Tokyo, along with Seihō High and Senshinkan High - three schools that have represented Tokyo in the InterHigh Nationals every year for the past ten years.
 Beyond the Tokyo finals, Shūtoku has made it to the Final Eight in the Nationals.
-Last year, the newly established Seirin team was defeated by Shūtoku by triple the points.
-Now, with a member of the "Generation of Miracles" playing for the team, Shūtoku is more powerful than ever.
+Last year, the Seirin team was defeated by the Shūtoku team.
+Now, with a member of the "Generation of Miracles" playing for the team, Shūtoku seems more competitive than ever.